Updated: January 2021

 Many employers have adopted ATS’s (read this to learn more about applicant tracking systems or ATS’s) to spend less manpower sifting through the hundreds of resumes they receive.
 Since job seekers tend to be unaware of robot-friendly keywords or formatting, most applications end up in the virtual trash.
-(That’s why you’ve been getting those auto-generated rejection emails).
+That’s why you’ve been getting those auto-generated rejection emails.

-Try Making it More Personal
+Expert Tip: Try Making it More Personal With Networking

 Instead of spending your time hitting “send,” research the person behind the job posting.
 Look at your network for potential referrals.
 Even finding an email address attached to a human is a better option than the online route.
 The same goes for networking.
 Although networking has been “simplified” through online forums, personal relationships and connections are still more effective.
 Don’t neglect in-person networking events.

-2. Underestimating Linkedin
+2. Underestimating LinkedIn

-3. Not Communicating Your Brand
+3. Not Effectively Communicating Your Brand

 Professional brand strategy is probably the number one area for improvement when job seekers in need, contact me.
 Many job seekers think of a resume, cover letter or Linkedin profile as a work history and tend to communicate a very standard, dull brand with every application.
 However, your application documents should be viewed as marketing materials used to paint yourself in the most desirable picture for your reader.
 The job market is competitive so taking time to carefully customize the best message for each application is critical for standing out in the crowd.

-Try Viewing Your Profile from the Hiring Manager’s Perspective
+Expert Tip: Try Viewing Your Profile from the Hiring Manager’s Perspective

 Consider your resume valuable marketing real estate, only including that which is necessary and compelling for each application.
 Try adding a brief headline to immediately summarize what you do and always guide your reader to the info most relevant to his/her needs.